 - Child development

-Child Life Specialists are required to have completed a rigorous clinical internship and are then eligible to sit for a national certification exam administered by the Child Life Council (CLC).
+Child Life Specialists are required to have completed a rigorous clinical internship and are then eligible to sit for a national certification exam administered by the Association of Child Life Professionals (ACLP).

 Our work with students and volunteers

-Child Life Specialists provide interdisciplinary in-services in child development and the impact of illness, injury, and hospitalization on children and families to students, residents and departments within CHaD/DHMC.
-Our internship program offers practicum and intern opportunities to child life students in alignment with CLC guidelines.
+Child Life Specialists provide interdisciplinary in-services in child development and the impact of illness, injury, and hospitalization on children and families to students, residents, and departments within CHaD and Dartmouth-Hitchcock Medical Center.
+Our internship program offers practicum and intern opportunities to child life students in alignment with ACLP guidelines.
 We also orient and supervise volunteers on the Pediatric and Adolescent Unit.